code4sac/wicit/README.md

   - [Try it out](http://localhost:3000)

 ###License
-Wicit is free software, and may be redistributed under the MIT-LICENSE.
+WICit is free software, and may be redistributed under the MIT-LICENSE.